Marzogh/SPIMemory/docs/api/functions/constructors-spiflash.md

 Misconfigured pins or bus selection are usually detected at `begin()` time via failed ID reads or error codes.

+## Common Mistakes

+- Using wrong CS pin relative to your wiring diagram.
+- Selecting alternate SPI bus constructor on a board/core that does not support it.
+- Passing custom SPI pin arrays that do not match board capabilities.

 ## Example

 ```cpp